New Student Orientation

 New Student Orientation is a program that is presented each semester for all newly admitted students.
 The program is designed to answer many of the questions that students have about WestConn and “the college experience.”
 There are opportunities for new students to meet other students and to hear from a variety of students about academics and life on campus.

 The New Student Orientation program provides an opportunity for all new students to get a head start on their first semester at WestConn.
 The orientation program is designed to meet the needs of all new students.
-If you would like more information on New Student Orientation, please call the Student Center/Student Life Office at (203) 837-8415.
+If you would like more information on New Student Orientation, please call the Orientation Hotline at (203) 837-8215.

-The Health Service Office, located in front of Litchfield Hall, provides full-time students with primary care and health education on a year-round basis.
+The Health Services Office, located in front of Litchfield Hall, provides full-time students with primary care and health education on a year-round basis.
 It is staffed by a doctor, a nurse practitioner and nurses.
 Office hours are 8:00 a.m. to 4:00 p.m., Monday through Friday.
-Changes in hours are reported to the dean of student affairs, campus police and to the Housing Office and are listed on a telephone recording: (203) 837-8594.
+Changes in hours are reported to the dean of student affairs, University Police and to the Housing Office and are listed on a telephone recording: (203) 837-8594.

 All entering full-time students are required to present evidence of a recent physical examination and tuberculin test.
 These examinations are the responsibility of the student.
 All students –– full and part time –– must show proof of one rubella and two measles immunizations prior to registration.
 Residence hall students are required by Connecticut State Law to have documented proof of immunization with meningococcal (meningitis) vaccine before arriving on campus.